Helsinki hero

 January 2024

 Have dinner in an artist’s studio or relax in a sauna.
 Go to a concert in an underground church or discover the youthful Finnish art scene.
-Helsinki has it all and more—a city that’s easily fall in love with.
+Helsinki has it all and more—a city that’s easy to fall in love with.

 Helsinki is the Scandinavian capital that feels both the most exotic and the most modern.
 Alvar Aalto’s modernist architecture and design mix with Finnish tango and karaoke, while the Finns themselves are renowned for being both austere and futuristic.